 England and Wales differ markedly from other parts of the world in their approach to institutional child protection.
 In England and Wales child protection in these settings is reliant on ‘discretionary’ reporting.
 In the majority of the rest of the world some form of mandatory reporting exists: 1)Daro, D, (ed), World Perspectives on Child Abuse, 7th ed, International Society for the Prevention of Child Abuse and Neglect, Chicago, 2006, p 26.

 - 90% of the nations in the Americas

 - 77% of the nations in Africa

-MandateNow is a leading child protection pressure group.
+MandateNow is a pressure group that leads the agenda for the introduction of mandatory reporting in Regulated Activities.
 It is supported by the Survivors Trust, the national umbrella agency for over 130 specialist rape, sexual violence and childhood sexual abuse support organisations throughout the UK.
 Tom Perry the founder of Mandate Now was the first complainant in the Caldicott School child abuse case.
 He is also the founding contributor of the 2008 BAFTA award winning documentary Chosen which is about the dynamics of institutional abuse and its long-term effects.
 The documentary revealed the non-existence of law which featured in the 2008 BAFTA acceptance speech.

 MandateNow is supported by:

 Our petition is presented to No.10 with two documents and a usb containing more than 200,000 signatures.

 The first is a letter to the the Prime Minister which is provided here : Letter to the Rt Hon David Cameron

 The second is the a copy of the petition that is presented on the Floor of the House which can be read here